vkmithun05/MCW-Cloud-native-applications/Hands-on lab/Before the HOL - Cloud-native applications.md

    ![This screenshot of the console window shows the output from connecting to mongo.](media/b410-Step5.1.png "Connect to mongodb")

-6. To initialize the local database with test content, first navigate to the content-init directory and run npm install.
+6. Navigate to the content-init directory and run npm install.

    ```bash
    cd ~/Fabmedical/content-init